Kirby Super Star: Release

 Kirby Super Star was one of the last SNES games, released just three months before the launch of the system's successor, the Nintendo 64.
 Publisher Nintendo released the game in Japan on March 21, 1996, in North America on September 20, 1996, and in Europe on January 23, 1997.
 In Japan, the title is Kirby of the Stars: Super Deluxe, while in Europe, it is Kirby's Fun Pak.
-The Japanese packaging was designed to resemble a Paulownia box, an idea that originated from Itoi.
+The Japanese packaging was designed to resemble a Paulownia wooden box, an idea that originated from Itoi.
 In Japan, expensive sake and silverware is often sold in Paulownia boxes; the team thought the packaging would convey that the game was special.
+While noting that it seems unrelated to the game, Sakurai commented that this cover illustrated the heart of Kirby Super Star and praised Itoi's idea.

 Kirby Super Star was rereleased on the Wii and Wii U via Nintendo's Virtual Console digital distribution service.
 The Wii version was released in Japan in October 2009 and in the West in May 2010, and the Wii U version was released worldwide in May 2013.
 The game was also included in Kirby's Dream Collection (2012), a 20th anniversary compilation of Kirby titles for the Wii.
+Kirby Super Star is also included in the Super NES Classic Edition.
+Nintendo released the game on the Super Nintendo Entertainment System app via its Nintendo Classics service on December 12, 2019.
+A special version with the secret modes unlocked was later released on June 9, 2022.